WWI submarine captured in never-before-seen images over century after it sank off San Diego coast

 "Once we identified the wreck and determined it was safe to dive, we were able to capture never-before-seen perspectives of the sub," said WHOI's Bruce Strickrott, the senior pilot who helped lead the expedition.
 "As a U.S. Navy veteran, it was a profound honor to visit the wreck of the F-1 with our ONR and NHHC colleagues aboard Alvin."

-The team conducted seven dives of the F-1 wreck site and the advanced sonar systems were able to produce detailed maps of the submarine and surrounding seafloor.
+The team conducted seven total dives and the advanced sonar systems were able to produce detailed maps of the submarine wreck site and surrounding seafloor.
 Scientists also used high-resolution cameras to capture close-up video of the wreck.

 Specialists then used all the data to stitch together "photogrammetric models capable of providing precise measurements of the sub and the animals that have colonized its wreckage over the years."
 That allowed experts to reconstruct the F-1 submarine and produce stunning 3-D models of the wreck.